 When looking for an accountant for your law firm it is important to consider the unique set of needs and regulations that law firms need to meet when it comes to accounting.
-Just any accountant simply won’t do.
+Luckily there is accounting software from somewhere like JetPack Workflow that could help with your accounting needs.
+Just any accountant simply won’t do, you need to make sure they have done CPA exam prep and that they have passed the CPA exam.
 Think about it this way.
 If you are having chest pains you’re going to go see a doctor.
 You are however, going to call a cardiologist and not a podiatrist, because the cardiologist specializes in medical matters that concern your heart and not your feet.
 You need to take the same approach when choosing an accountant for your law firm.
 You need to find someone that specializes in legal accounting.

 Question 1: Do you approach a legal client the same as you would a business in another industry?